 Zillow has been reported to average anywhere from 18 to 20 percent higher or lower in their home estimates.
 There are even reports of home values on Zillow rising in market areas where prices are clearly falling.

 Zillow estimates are just that…estimates.
 These or other inaccurate estimates could discourage potential, qualified buyers who might think a home is well out of their price range while giving sellers an unrealistic idea of their home’s value.
-In the end, this is the starting point of many disagreements homeowners are having with selling agents regarding properly pricing a home.
+In the end, an inaccurate idea of a home’s value is the starting point of many disagreements homeowners are having with real estate agents regarding properly pricing a home.